2025 FIFA U-17 World Cup: Qualification

-El Salvador, Fiji, Republic of Ireland, Uganda and Zambia will make their debut in the tournament.
-Uganda will make their first appearance in a FIFA tournament.
+El Salvador, Fiji, Republic of Ireland, Uganda and Zambia made their debut in the tournament.
+Uganda made their first appearance in a FIFA tournament.

-Bolivia qualified for a FIFA tournament for the first time since the 1994 FIFA World Cup.
-After hosting the 2023 edition, Indonesia qualified by merit to a FIFA U-17 World Cup and any FIFA tournament for the first time.
-(Note: In the 1938 FIFA World Cup, the then-Dutch East Indies replaced Japan who withdrew; in 1979 Indonesia U-20 team played at the FIFA World Youth Championship as the second Asian team, replacing three 1978 AFC Youth Championship semi-finalists who forfeited.)
+Bolivia qualified for its first U-17 World Cup since 1987 and to any FIFA tournament for the first time since the 1994 FIFA World Cup.
+After hosting the 2023 edition, Indonesia qualified by merit to a FIFA U-17 World Cup.
+(Note: In the 1938 FIFA World Cup, the then-Dutch East Indies won by walkover against both Japan and the United States who withdrew; in 1979 Indonesia U-20 team played at the FIFA World Youth Championship as the second Asian team, replacing three 1978 AFC Youth Championship semi-finalists who forfeited.)
+Switzerland qualified for only the second time ever, their first return to the U-17 World Cup since winning it in 2009.

 Ecuador, Iran, Poland and Spain failed to qualify having appeared at the 2023 edition.
+Record champions Nigeria did not qualify for the second consecutive tournament.